treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 context = {**defaults, **user}
 ```

 This is simple and Pythonic.
-This is a little verbose, but it's fairly clear that the output is a dictionary.
+There are quite a few symbols, but it's fairly clear that the output is a dictionary at least.

+This is functionally equivalent to our very first solution where we made an empty dictionary and populated it with all items from `defaults` and `user` in turn.
+All of our requirements are met and this is likely the simplest solution we'll ever get.

 Score: